Table Of Contents for: [3] The symbolism of the Passover Seder Meal

 When he entered the Holy of Holies on the Day of Atonement, he wore simple linen garments.

-The Kittel is a simple linen garment, it has a wonderful symbolism in the Passover:
+The Kittel is a simple linen garment and it has a wonderful symbolism in the Passover:

 It’s also used as a burial shroud: